 Note

-Mastigoteuthis microlucens: Description of the beaks
+Magnoteuthis microlucens: Description of the beaks

 Richard E. Young and Michael Vecchione

-We examined eight beaks of M. microlucens, but obtained measurements from only five individuals (95, 127, 150, 190, 215 mm ML).
+We examined eight beaks of Mg. microlucens, but obtained measurements from only five individuals (95, 127, 150, 190, 215 mm ML).
 The following characters are taken from Clarke (1986).
 Means are used, when possible, for measurements.

 1. Pigmentation - Light side of normal; often fades greatly after removal.